-Having completed the four-day voyage from Holland, it is expected to dispense contraceptives and family planning advice in Dublin before also visiting Cork during its 10-day stay in Ireland.
+Having completed a four-day voyage from Holland, the vessel is expected to dispense contraceptives and family planning advice in Dublin, before sailing on to Cork during its 10-day stay in Ireland.

-The Amsterdam-based Women On Waves Foundation, which organised the vessel, refused to comment on whether staff on board would be carrying out abortions -- illegal in the Republic apart from in exceptional circumstances.
+The Amsterdam-based Women On Waves Foundation, which organised the trip, refused to comment on whether staff on board would be carrying out abortions -- illegal in the Republic apart from in exceptional circumstances.

 The vessel, registered in the Dutch port of Scheveningen, carries an operating theatre within a converted container attached to its deck.

 While the group has said it does not intend carrying out surgical abortions, it is understood it may administer the abortion pill to pregnant Irish women under Dutch law while 12 miles offshore in international waters.

 Lizet Kraal, one of the Dutch organisers of the trip, told the U.K. Press Association she was "not anxious but excited" about their arrival and explained that security would be provided by women serving in the Irish army.

 It had been reported that the crew may be issued with bullet-proof vests as protection against feared militant anti-abortion activity, which has so far failed to materialise.

 While docked in Dublin, Women on Waves plans workshops and film events on family planning, abortions and strategies to campaign for legal abortions.